kf106/blockchain-games/README.md

 ## Player Client
 The player client sets up a blockchain node, makes a signup request to the asset bank, and then launches the game.

 Subsequently it just launches the game, as the blockchain node only needs configuration once.
+If you accidentally close the client, the local webserver runs on port 5002.